sphenical/cqlite/README.md

 The project uses `cmake` as a build tool and allows for different use case scenarios.
-For instance it is possible to install the library system wide as a shared library or it is possible to generate a static library and use this project as a sub-project within a parent project, for instance in a sub-folder called `thirdparty` or `vendor` or the like.
+For instance it is possible to install the library system wide as a shared library or it is possible to generate a static library and use this project as a sub-project within a parent project, for instance in a sub-folder called `thirdparty` or `vendor` or similar.

 ### As a system wide shared library (default)